-Code : OPENSF-DMS-OSFI-DM lssue : 1.23
+Code : OPENSF-DMS-OSFI-DM 1.24 Issue : Date : 31/05/2024 Page :

-Date : 23/05/2023

-Page : 92 of 125

 General operation Java Method Notes Extension: validate against internal schema boolean ParamReader.validateAgainstInternalSchema() Returns failure if the schema cannot be found or parsed.
 Get parameter by full path Parameter ParamReader.getParameter(String name) Returns null if the name is not found.
 Get parameters by partial path List <parameter> ParamReader.getParameters (String groupName)</parameter> Returns an empty list if no parameter matches.
 Get all parameters Map<string, parameter=""> ParamReader.getAllParameters()</string,> The map key is the full path, which is not accessible from within each Parameter item.
-Query existence boolean ParamReader.existParameter(String name) - Get parameter parsed value (scalar, vector, matrix) #V# Parameter.get#T#Value() #V#[] Parameter.getVector#T#() #V#[][] Parameter.getMatrix#T#() #T# is one of Int, Double, Boolean, String or File, and #V# is the corresponding type (int, double, boolean, String, String). , On parsing error, a log message is emitted and a default value is returned (see docs).
+Query existence boolean ParamReader.existParameter(String name) - Get parameter parsed value (scalar, vector, #V# Parameter.get#T#Value() #V#[] Parameter.getVector#T#() #V#[][] Parameter.getMatrix#T#() #T# is one of Int, Double, Boolean, String or File, and #V# is the corresponding type (int, double, boolean, String, String). matrix) On parsing error, a log message is emitted and a default value is returned (see docs).
 If the getVector#T# functions are used on an ARRAY parameter, it is flattened to 1D.
 Extension: query file existence boolean[][] Parameter.fileExists() For FILE parameters.
 If the parameter is a scalar or vector, a 1x1 or single-row matrix is returned, respectively.